Lisa Loring As Wednesday: 'Addams Family's Creepy, Cute Daughter

 Back in the 60’s, TV shows were broadcast in black and white.
 The Addams Family was a half hour series that aired on the ABC network back in the groovy era.
 Vic Mizzy composed the theme song to this iconic show that many still remember today.
 The show always opened with the family snapping their fingers to the lyrics and tune of this unmistakable theme song.

-Many child actors/actresses have found themselves to be catapulted into adulthood before their time.
+Many child actors have found themselves to be catapulted into adulthood before their time.
 Lisa Loring was no exception to this rule having married the first time at age 15.
-This marriage failed and was followed by 3 others.
+This marriage failed and was followed by three others.

 Lisa Loring is all grown up and says that she has “fond memories” of the time she spent working on The Addams Family.
-The cast was a close-knit group and with Ted Cassidy being her favorite.
+The cast was a close-knit group, with Ted Cassidy being her favorite.

-After The Addams Family, Loring appeared in As The World Turns, a popular daytime soap opera, as Cricket Montgomery as well as appearing in some movies.
+After The Addams Family, Loring appeared in the soap opera As The World Turns, as Cricket Montgomery, some movies.
 She spends less time acting these days but doesn’t regret one minute of her career.
-She reports that, "I do autograph shows all over the USA;” and she wouldn’t have it any other way.
+She reports that, "I do autograph shows all over the USA,” and she wouldn’t have it any other way.